BiP Future Growth Profile - it services business

 The business environment currently facing BiP Solutions is one of opportunity, as market forces and trends in public sector procurement remain positive despite the economic downturn.

-The EU Consolidated Public Procurement Directive, which came into law on 31 January 2006, aimed to stimulate competition and the use of electronic tendering, for which the company is well positioned with a comprehensive range of eSourcing solutions. it services companies
+The EU Consolidated Public Procurement Directive, which came into law on 31 January 2006, aimed to stimulate competition and the use of electronic tendering, for which the company is well positioned with a comprehensive range of eSourcing solutions. it services business

 In the UK, the Government is supporting the Directive's objectives with new regulations and with its Efficiency Review.
 The Government’s investigation into options for radically reforming the approach to public sector procurement is also a positive market force for the company.
 The options being considered – such as electronic purchasing, shared purchasing strategies and improved supplier management – are all options for which BiP has a service available in the market.
 The Government’s drive for transparency within public contracts and in public spending in general also provide opportunities for BiP to deliver valuable services.
 In short, legislation from the EU and UK is moving to favour BiP products and services.